vinceallenvince/3DP/RPiAplus/README.md

 3D print a simple enclosure for a Raspberry Pi audio project.
 I designed the enclosure around the Raspberry Pi A+ and the small Veho rechargeable speaker.
 It's meant to have a small physical footprint while protecting vital components.

 Including the fasteners, spacers and hardware, there are 34 total parts.
 The 3D parts require ~2 hours printing time.
 The hardware and fasteners cost ~$60.00.
+See the full list below.

 #### Hardware